fortran-lang/stdlib/doc/specs/stdlib_hash_functions.md

 The comparison of lexical entities or other objects for equality can be computationally expensive.
-This cost is often reduced by computing a near unique integer value, termed a hash code, from the structure of the object using a procedure termed a hash function.
+This cost is often reduced by computing a near unique integer value, termed a hash code, from the structure of the object, termed a key, using a procedure, termed a hash function.
 Equality of hash codes is a necessary, but not sufficient, condition for the original objects to be equal.
 As integer comparisons are very efficient, performing an initial